paicontreras/hiragana-practice/README.md

 ##About the Project

 When you learn Japanese, you need to memorize two complete syllabaries of 46 symbols each one.
 One of them is hiragana.
-In this project, you will master the hiragana characters through translating Japanese sentences from hiragana to latin alphabet (and vice versa).
+In this project, you will master the hiragana characters through translating Japanese sentences from hiragana to latin alphabet.
 In other words: you will learn hiragana like a sensei, for free.

 This project is part of "Learn IT, Girl" program.
-My amazing mentor is Anahita Davoudi.
+My amazing mentor was Anahita Davoudi.

 ##How to use this Repository
 There are two main contents in this repository: